jsummers/imageworsener/readme.txt

    Adjust the width of the resampling filter.

-   This is really a parameter of the resampling filter: if you use -blur, you must also use -filter. "-blur" does not work with some algorithms, such as "nearest".
+   This is really a parameter of the resampling filter: if you use -blur, you should also use -filter. "-blur" does not work with some algorithms, such as "nearest".

    The default value is 1.0.
 Larger values blur the image more.
 A value